-Ideas for What to Put In Healthy Mocktails
+Ideas For What to Put In Healthy Mocktails

 When using herbs, like mint, put them on the bottom first and "muddle" them: mash them until they soften and begin to break, this releases the scent and flavor

-Instead of using simple syrup, make your own simple honey syrup, a good paleo option or use maple syrup, a great option for those following a vegan diet (how to below)
+Instead of using simple syrup, make your own simple honey syrup, a good paleo option, or use maple syrup, a great option for those following a vegan diet (how-to below)

 Avoid juices and other high sugar beverages like sodas and opt for flavored sparkling water instead

-How to make Simple Syrup
+How To Make Simple Syrup

 Some prefer a richer syrup to make even sweeter drinks and give them a little texture.
-All this means is they use a 2:1 ratio, or 1 cup of sugar to that 1/2 cup of water.
+All this means is they use a 2:1 ratio or 1 cup of sugar to that 1/2 cup of water.

 The water doesn't need to be at a boil before you add the sugar, but it will get there quicker without the sugar already in.

-Fun tip: try making your honey simple syrup flavored with these ideas from Fit Foodie Finds by adding one simple step.
+Fun Tip: try making your honey simple syrup flavored with these ideas from Fit Foodie Finds by adding one simple step.